 You will have access to confidential information and have discussions about confidential matters.
 It is important that you are alert to the risks of breaching confidentiality.
-It is very easy for others to overhear your conversations, see your screen or gain access to information that they must not have access to.
+It is very easy for others to overhear your conversations, see your screen or gain access to information that they should not have access to.

-To read more about keeping any SSSC information safe and confidential you can access our Data Protection Policy on the intranet.
+To read more about keeping any SSSC information safe and confidential please read our Data Protection Policy.